massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/03-forms/textarea.md

 * a [maxlength](./?p=atoms-textarea-set-characters) restriction can be applied

 ### JavaScript Used
-* This pattern uses JavaScript for the maxlength option (js/modules/formInputs.js)
+* This pattern uses JavaScript for the maxlength option to show the remaining character count (js/modules/formInputs.js)

 ### Variables
 ~~~